Section 4: Add authorization to Todo application¶

 $ cp ../chalice-workshop/code/todo-app/part1/04-add-auth/chalicelib/auth.py chalicelib/auth.py

-2) Copy over the chalice-workshop/code/todo-app/part1/04-add-auth/users.py
+2) Copy over the chalice-workshop/code/todo-app/part1/04-add-auth/users.py script for

 creating users: